 Chinese visa information

-- Please note - This guidance is for UK passport holders only.
-Passengers from other countries should check with the necessary Government department for travel information.
+This guidance is for UK passport holders only.
+Passengers from other countries should check with the necessary Government department in their country of residence for travel information.

 Foreign visitors aged between 14 and 70 will have bio-information such as fingerprints collected upon arrival.